dermesser/libsocket/README.md

 ##PLATFORMS

 libsocket is developed on Linux 3.x with gcc, but every file was successfully tested with clang (from llvm 3.0) and works with it.

-Since revision 396d05, libinetsocket.c works on OpenBSD 5.0.
-I'm working on porting libunixsocket to OpenBSD which is much harder (I guess so at the moment).
+Unfortunately, libinetsocket won't work on OpenBSD anymore after the rewrite.
+On Linux, everything's fine.

 ##REWRITE